HackSocNotts/hacksocnotts.github.io/src/_events/2020-pete-gallagher-talk/description.md

 I then explain how to install Dot NET Core on the Pi and deploy a Dot NET Core Console App.

-Once the basics are covered, I move on to adding GPIO functionality to the Console app to provide some real world interaction.
+Once the basics are covered, Pete moves on to adding GPIO functionality to the console app to provide some real world interaction.

 We then add a connection to an Azure IoT Hub.